Close Menu

 The financial cost

-At just £10, closing your company via Voluntary Dissolution is significantly cheaper than an MVL.
+Voluntary Dissolution is significantly cheaper than a Members' Voluntary Liquidation.
 Therefore, if your company has few assets or retained profits, dissolution is likely to be the best option.

-If your assets and retained profits are worth £35,000 or more, the tax savings from an MVL will typically make it more cost-effective than Strike Off, even when you factor in the liquidator’s fee.
+If your assets and retained profits are worth £25,000 or more, the tax savings from a solvent liquidation will typically make it more cost-effective than Strike Off, even when you factor in the liquidator’s fee.

 The risks